JiggyPete/status/approach.md

 Next we need to be able to curl and :create and :update a status item.
 Example curl commands are available on the UI.

+The last thing to do is validate the input that arrives in the controller from curl.